 Preheat the oven to 220°C/200°C fan-forced.
 Cut the sweet potato (unpeeled) into 1cm chunks.
 Cut the carrot (unpeeled) into 1cm half-moons.
 Place the sweet potato and carrot on an oven tray lined with baking paper.
 Drizzle with olive oil and season with salt and pepper.
 Toss to coat and roast until tender, 25-30 minutes.

-While the vegetables are roasting, heat a large frying pan over a medium-high heat.
+While the veggies are roasting, heat a large frying pan over a medium-high heat.
 Add the flaked almonds and toast, tossing until golden, 2-3 minutes.
 Transfer to a plate.

-Add the coconut cream, diced tomatoes, chickpeas, the salt, butter and 1/2 the crumbled vegetable stock (1 cube for 2 people / 2 cubes for 4 people) to the frying pan and mix well to combine.
+Add the coconut cream (see ingredients list), diced tomatoes, chickpeas, the salt, butter and crumbled vegetable stock (1 cube for 2 people / 2 cubes for 4 people) to the frying pan and mix well to combine.
 Bring to the boil, then reduce the heat to medium-low.
 Simmer until the stew has reduced slightly, 8-10 minutes.
 Add the roasted sweet potato and carrot and baby spinach leaves and stir through until wilted.
 Season to taste with pepper.

 Thinly slice the long red chilli (if using).
 Divide the couscous between bowls and top with the creamy chickpea stew.
 Serve with the Greek yoghurt, toasted almonds, parsley and chilli.